USA.gov: Search.USA.gov

 USA.gov's search engine supports transparency of government information by providing access to government web pages from U.S. federal, state, local, tribal, and territorial governments.
 The portal features navigation aids and agency-produced databases such as frequently asked questions, government forms, recalls, and government images.
 Search.USA.gov is also available on its mobile service.
 In addition, any U.S. government agency can apply through the USA Services Affiliate Program to install the Search.gov search capability on its own pages, thus allowing agencies at all levels to provide website searching for their own users.

 Social media

 USA.gov uses Facebook, Twitter, Instagram and YouTube and Instagram to distribute timely official U.S. government information and emergency information, announce official government events and observances, share official government photos and videos, and gather feedback from the public.

 URL shortening

-A URL shortening service, go.USA.gov, is available to users that have a .gov email address (only .gov URLs may be submitted for shortening through this service).
-The service will generate a random URL following go.USA.gov/ which redirects the user to the longer .gov URL stored in the system.
+There was a URL shortening service, go.USA.gov, that was available to users that had a .gov email address (only .gov URLs were allowed to be submitted for shortening through this service).
+The service would then generate a random URL following go.USA.gov which would redirect the user to the longer .gov URL stored in the system.
+This service was sunset on September 18, 2022.
+There was also a similar service, 1.usa.gov, that was also sunset. go.USA.gov now instructs users to post the full link, as in most cases URL shortening isn't needed: "Before looking for alternative URL shortening solutions, you may want to consider if you need a short URL at all.
+Many social media sites are no longer limiting character counts in URLs.
+Our research with the public strongly suggests that a URL from your own domain is the most trustworthy.
+For example, see Medicare’s Twitter feed.
+If you require short URLs, reach out to the agency’s IT office that runs your website.
+They may be able to create a redirect URL.
+There are also commercial URL shorteners available.
+However, your usage of these may be impacted by policies your agency has in place."